biocore/qiime/doc/scripts/collate_alpha.rst

 	**[OPTIONAL]**

 	-e, `-`-example_path
-		example alpha_diversity analysis file, containing all samples and all metrics to be included in the collated result[Default: chosen automatically (see usage string)]
+		Example alpha_diversity analysis file, containing all samples and all metrics to be included in the collated result[Default: chosen automatically (see usage string)]

 **Output:**